 NANOCOSMOS has performed a systematic work to identify “unknown” gas-phase species in circumstellar envelopes and interstellar molecular clouds.
 These species are the carriers of the so-called U-lines or unidentified features.
 Currently, the team has found more than 1,000 U-lines formed in the photosphere surroundings of the AGB carbon star IRC+10216.
 We are progressing in the identification of these carriers to complete a spectral catalogue and merge this catalogue into the MADEX radiative transfer code.

 Definitely, NANOCOSMOS is characterizing different dust formation places in Space through the observations of molecular lines.
-So far, the team has already discovered 10 new molecular species in the inner regions of the envelope of IRC+10216 and 29 more in the interstellar medium until the end of March 2021.
-This amounts to approximately a 20% of known molecules in Space.
+So far, the team has already discovered 10 new molecular species in the inner regions of the envelope of IRC+10216 and 32 more in the interstellar medium until April 2021.
+These findings include the detection for the first time in Space of three new pure hydrocarbon cycles: c-C3HCCH (ethynyl cyclopropenylidene), c-C5H6 (cyclopentadiene), and the polycyclic aromatic hydrocarbon (PAH) c-C9H8 (indene).
+These hydrocarbons could be one of the keystones to elucidate bottom-up mechanisms in the formation of the first aromatic ring in cold molecular clouds, from which large PAHs may grow.

 The team has made a joint effort on the following objects.
 IRC+10216 is the archetypal AGB carbon rich star, given its proximity ~ 130 pc, and unpaired molecular richness with more than 80 molecular species prior to NANOCOSMOS.
 R Leo is one of the closest AGB oxygen rich stars, at a distance of ~ 80 pc.
 Multi-wavelength molecular observations of this star show no detection of CO2 despite predictions from chemical models.
 Y CVn is a carbon rich semi-regular star at ~ 310 pc from the Earth.
 Its circumnuclear envelope has not been explored in detail mostly due to the lack of sensitive observations.
 Finally, the Taurus Molecular Cloud -1 or TMC-1, is a cold dark molecular cloud.
 It presents an interesting carbon-rich chemistry that leads to the formation of long neutral carbon-chain radicals and their anions, as well as cyanopolyynes, and protonated species of abundant large carbon chains.